VegaDeftwing/opinionatedeng/opinionatedeng.md

 > Quote boxes like these will provide notes throughout the guide, often definitonal.
 If you already understand everything prior to each box, you can probably safely ignore it, though it will occasionally be used for actual quotes as seen prior to this
 >
-> Operating System: According to wikipedia, "An operating system (OS) is system software that manages computer hardware and software resources and provides common services for computer programs." put simply on your hardware this is probably Windows or Mac OS, and it's what everything else runs ontop of
+> Operating System: According to wikipedia, "An operating system (OS) is system software that manages computer hardware and software resources and provides common services for computer programs." put simply on your hardware this is probably Windows or Mac OS, and it's what everything else runs on top of

 You should really make a full backup of your computer before doing this, as installing an operating system can rather easily lead to lost files when you reformat or reparation your drive or when you change settings in the BIOS/UEFI and swap the bootloader.